Axolotl Care Guide – What Do Axolotls Eat

 Diet

 Axolotls are carnivores and prefer protein-rich food, like bloodworms, brine shrimp, and earthworms.
 Some live food should be avoided, feeder fish and mice for example.
 And you should be cautious about live food, because the live food may carry parasites or disease, which may cause axolotls to get sick.
-And in general, there is no need for vitamin or mineral supplements.
+In general, there is no need for vitamin or mineral supplements.

 Tank mates